usnistgov/blossom-nist-member/README.md

    docker exec cli peer chaincode query -C blossom-1 -n blossomcc -c '{"Args”:[“test”]}
    ```

+In the above commands, `blossom-1` is the name of the channel, `blossomcc` is the name of the chaincode, and `v0` is the chaincode version.
+When updating chaincode update the version.

 ## Building
 From the chaincode root directory run `go build`.